adinashby/app-dev-2-midterm-exam/README.md

 ---

-3. Write a Dart program that converts an integer to its equivalent Roman literal.
-You should read the integer from the user.
+1. Write a Dart program that converts an integer to its equivalent Roman literal.
 Here is a list of equivalencies: (10%)

 ![](Q3.png)